Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Numerical Examples

-Fig.~\ref{fig:second_order_norm} shows that the norm of the gradient of the cost function with respect to the controller gain matrix with the proposed second-order optimization method.
+Fig.~\ref{fig:cost1}(b) shows the norm of the gradient of the cost function with respect to the controller gain matrix with the proposed second-order optimization method.
 It can be seen that the norm decreases after each iteration with the second-order optimization method.
 Compared with the first-order optimization method, the second-order optimization method shows significantly higher convergence.
 It only takes 23 iterations to achieve the sub-optimal point with the norm of the gradient $\|\mathrm{vec}(\Delta K^*)\|=1.7571\times 10^{-13}$.
 If we consider the number of backtracking line search, it totally takes 24 iterations to reach the sub-optimal point with this norm.
-Therefore, in this example, the backtracking line search can reach a satisfying point almost in each iteration, which means the second-order optimization method can save much computational effort for finding the step size.
-This is because the second-order method uses the quadratic approximation instead of the affine approximation of the target cost function.
-The step size can be roughly calculated with the second-order optimization method, but the step size can only be chosen by the line search method in the first-order optimization method.
+Therefore, in this example, the backtracking line search can reach a satisfying point almost in each iteration, which means the second-order optimization method can save much computational effort.

-Fig.~\ref{fig:second_order_cost} shows the the distance $E$ during iterations with the proposed second-order optimization method.
-It shows that the distance $E$ decreases after each iteration with the second-order optimization method.
-The reachable sub-optimal point with the second-order optimization method in this example is $J(K^*)=159.0686$.
+The sub-optimal point with the second-order optimization method in this example is $J(K^*)=159.0686$.
 It only takes 3.0150 seconds to reach this sub-optimal point.
 We can see that when the parameters approach closely to the sub-optimal point, this method can achieve second-order convergence, which means that the parameters can converge much faster than the first-order method.
 The sub-optimal parameter matrix given by the second-order method is